-On July 23, 2014, the Company also entered into a Securities Purchase Agreement (the "SOK Securities Purchase Agreement") with SOK Partners, LLC, an affiliate of the Company ("SOK"), pursuant to which on that date the Company issued and sold (i) a senior convertible note, in an original principal amount of \$122,196 (the "SOK Note"), which SOK Note shall be convertible into a certain amount of shares (the "SOK Conversion Shares") of Common Stock, in accordance with the terms of the SOK Note, and (ii) a warrant (the "SOK Warrant") to initially acquire up to 407,318 additional shares of Common Stock (the "SOK Warrant Shares").
+On July 23, 2014, the Company also entered into a Securities Purchase Agreement (the "SOK Securities Purchase Agreement") with SOK Partners, LLC, an affiliate of the Company ("SOK"), pursuant to which on that date the Company issued and sold (i) a senior convertible note, in an original principal amount of \$122,196 (the "SOK Note"), which SOK Note shall be convertible into a certain amount of shares (the "SOK Conversion Shares") of Common Stock, in accordance with the terms of the SOK Note, and (ii) a warrant (the "SOK Warrant") to initially acquire up to 407,318 additional shares of Common Stock (the "SOK Warrant Shares", and collectively with the SOK Note, the SOK Warrant and the SOK Conversion Shares, the "SOK Securities").
 The aggregate purchase price was \$100,000 (an approximately 22.2% original issue discount) (the "SOK Convertible Notes Offering").